On the dimension of the solution space of linear difference equations over the ring of infinite sequences: Existence of nonzero solutions

 \begin{proof} Based on the computable sequence $v(n)$, we define a computable two-sided sequence~$w(n)$:

 By construction the sequence $w(n)$ consists of only ones if and only if the sequence $v(n)$ consists of only zeros.
-If the sequence $v(n)$ contains at least one~$1$, then there is $n_0$ such that $w(n)=1$ for $n\leqslant n_0$ and $w(n)=0$ for $n> n_0$.
-In the first case, the equation $y(n+1)-w(-n)y(n)=0$ has a solution space of dimension 1 (all constant sequences and only them will be the solutions), in the second case, the solution space has dimension 0 (the equation has no non-zero solutions).
+If the sequence $v(n)$ contains at least nonzero element, then there is $n_0$ such that $w(n)=1$ for $n\leqslant n_0$ and $w(n)=0$ for $n> n_0$.
+In the first case, the equation $y(n+1)-w(-n)y(n)=0$ has a solution space of dimension 1 (all constant sequences and only them will be the solutions), in the second case, the solution space has dimension 0 (the equation has no nonzero solutions). \end{proof}

-An algorithm that tests for the presence of non-zero solutions to a given equation would make it possible to check for the presence of non-zero elements in a given computable sequence $v(0), v(1),\dots$, which contradicts Turing's result \citep{Tur36}. \end{proof}

-The following theorem is a direct consequence of Proposition \ref{prp3}. \begin{Theorem} (i) There is no algorithm that tests the existence of a non-zero solution to a given equation.
+The following theorem is a direct consequence of Proposition \ref{prp3}. \begin{Theorem} (i) There is no algorithm that tests the existence of a nonzero solution to a given equation.

 (ii) There is no algorithm that computes the dimension of the solutions space of a given equation. \end{Theorem}